roberttwomey/ds-art-midterm/README.md

 (20 points)

 This section will link to the various code for your project (stored within this repository).
 Your code should be executable on datahub, should we choose to replicate your result.
+This includes code for:

+- data acquisition/scraping
+- cleaning
+- analysis
+- generating results.

-This includes code for data acquisition/scraping, cleaning, analysis, and computing results.
-Link your notebooks/.py files within this section, and provide a brief explanation of what the code does.
+Link each of your notebooks or .py files within this section, and provide a brief explanation of what the code does.
 Reading this section we should have a sense of how to run your code.

 ## Results